ATN Bangla: History

 As nothing of the kind existed in the country at the time, Mahfuzur Rahman had plans to establish a privately owned satellite television channel in Bangladesh, after seeing the popularity of Zee TV in India.
 He later rented a one-hour slot to broadcast Bengali-language programs on ATN Music, a Mumbai-based television channel, which gained popularity.
 After ATN Music was shut down, Rahman thought of establishing a full-fledged Bengali-language satellite television channel.

 ATN Bangla was the first Bangladeshi privately owned television channel to officially gain a license to broadcast.
 It officially began broadcasting using a Thaicom satellite on 15 July 1997, with the "Obiram Banglar Mukh" (অবিরাম বাংলার মুখ; lit.
 'The face of eternal Bengal') slogan.
 It is also the first Bengali-language television channel in the world to broadcast worldwide.
 The name of the channel, ATN Bangla, was also derived from the defunct Indian channel.

-The channel broadcast commercials from advertisers that could not advertise on Bangladesh Television due to a strict policy on advertising of the network.
+The channel broadcast commercials from advertisers that could not advertise on Bangladesh Television due to a strict policy on advertising on the network.
+Aside from Bangladesh, the channel became popular amomg Bengali-speaking people in India as well.
+ATN Bangla had a sister channel known as ATN World, which was devoted solely to Indian-produced programming.
+ATN World began test transmissions in November 1999.

 ATN Bangla began using digital technology to broadcast, moving away from analog technology, in May 1999.
-In 2001, the channel began broadcasting to the Bangladeshi diaspora in Europe.
 ATN Bangla began broadcasting Bengali-language news programming on 16 August 2001.
 It later began airing English-language news programming on 1 October 2002.
 Naem Nizam was the first news editor of ATN Bangla.
 The channel was heavily praised for its coverage of the Iraq War in 2003.
-It also introduced hourly news bulletins at that period.
+It also introduced hourly news bulletins during that period.

 In March 2004, ATN Bangla began broadcasting in the Americas.
 On 22 November 2004, ATN Bangla won the International Children's Day of Broadcasting Award at the 32nd International Emmy Awards for its segment, Amrao Pari (We, too, Can).
-The documentary was shot and directed by eighteen Bangladeshi teenagers, and was focused on the story of Abul Khaer, a 9-year-old boy who stopped a passenger train from approaching a disjointed rail track, and prevented a train disaster.
+The documentary was shot and directed by eighteen Bangladeshi teenagers and was focused on the story of Abul Khaer, a 9-year-old boy who stopped a passenger train from approaching a disjointed rail track and prevented a train disaster.
 The channel had also won several more awards for its news and entertainment programming.

-In June 2005, ATN Bangla was added to Sky Digital in the United Kingdom and Ireland.
-It was later removed from the platform in May 2006.
 ATN Bangla was launched in Canada on 19 October 2005 by Asian Television Network, which later lost the rights of airing programming from the Bangladeshi ATN Bangla.
 Thus, the Canadian ATN Bangla no longer has any connection with the Bangladeshi channel.

 In 2007, Doll's House, the first Bangladeshi soap opera targeted towards a female audience, premiered on ATN Bangla.
 ATN Bangla began airing The Lost World in 2009.
 On 7 June 2010, ATN Bangla's sister, ATN News, officially began broadcasting.
 In November 2011, ATN Bangla, along with three other Bangladeshi television channels, signed an agreement with UNICEF to air children's programming for one minute.